hpatches/hpatches-benchmark/README.md

 ./bin/run_hb.sh /usr/local/MATLAB/R2016a COMMAND DESCNAME BENCHMARK
 ```

 You can see the list of all available commands [here](./bin/README.md).
+The command
+line interface works only with MATLAB R2016a, if you have an older version,
+you can still use the [MATLAB interface](matlab-interface).

 ### MATLAB Interface
-If you have MATLAB R2016a installed, you can also easily run the `hb` function directly in MATLAB by running e.g.:
+If you have MATLAB >R2014b installed, you can also easily run the `hb` function directly in MATLAB by running e.g.:
 ``` bash
 cd matlab
 hb COMMAND DESCNAME BENCHMARK